 Further, Guccifer 2’s first document, which he shared with two media outlets had Russian error messages embedded in the PDF’s that those media outlets published.
 These error messages became known as Guccifer 2’s “Russian fingerprints”, presumably left behind by accident.
 In Did Guccifer 2 Plant his Russian Fingerprints? we demonstrate that the process which Guccifer 2 likely used to plant those Russian error message was complex and deliberate.

-An important point to make here is that Guccifer 2 modified 36 documents, published in several batches, and each batch has metadata that can be linked to Russia (or in one batch, Romania).
-Guccifer 2 often made minimal changes to a document apparently with no rhyme or reason; yet, Russian (Romanian) indications were the only tangible result that those changes had in common.
+An important point to make here is that Guccifer 2 modified 36 documents, published in several batches, and several of the batches have metadata that can be linked to Russia.
+Guccifer 2 often made minimal changes to a document apparently with no rhyme or reason; yet, Russian indications were often the only tangible result that those changes had in common.
 Guccifer 2 explained away his document tweaks as simply a result of his desire to plant his hacker “water mark” (signature).
 The media accepted this explanation and viewed it as a clumsy (and obvious) effort to cover his initial (alleged) mistakes.
 We have a different opinion.
 We think that Guccifer 2’s main intent was to implant metadata that implicates Russia.

 Is Guccifer 2 Clumsy or Cunning?